shakArora/govGame/assets/plan.md

 7. Introduce to Senate:
     Introduce -> Get senator -> Prob [0.9, 0.1] [Get, not get (fail)] but if house reacction for pos is < 0.60 -> Prob [0.5, 0.5] [get, not get (fail)]
     if no senator to sponsor -> bill fails

+8. Senate COmmittee thingy for the thingy:
+    Sent to committee of your choice ->
+    Intro react like house

+9. bill called up
+same as house rules committee
+[0.5, 0.5] with bad init reaction, [0.6, 0.4] with good init reaction

+10. floor action thing ill do it later